kennyvoo/SmartLib-Cz3002-/Detection System/README.md

 &nbsp;

 ## How to Run?
-1. python Detection.py
+1. python Detection.py_k

 &nbsp;

 ## TODO
 - [X] Set up firestore to update status
 - [X] Crop images from defined top left and bottom right corner from the document retrieve from firestore.
-- [ ]
 - [X] read live stream image from an IP Camera
-- [ ] support multiple camera
+- [X] support multiple camera
 - [ ] Trained a custom model to detect for specific application

 &nbsp;

-## remarks
+## Remarks
 The yolo inference is modified from this [repo](https://github.com/DhrumilParikh-github/ObjectDetection-without-GPU)

+Multicamera mode does not support showing the output frame.
 &nbsp;

-### Some image to illustrate the application
+### Some images to illustrate the application
 ![Data Stored in firebase](firestore.jpg)

-The example of the data stored in the firestore
+The example of the data stored in the firestore. \
+cameraId: camera that is capturing this seat. \
+x1Img,y1Img : top left of the bounding box \
+x2Img,y2Img : bottom right of the bounding box

 &nbsp;

 ![Example of the result](detection.jpg)
 The example of the detected frame.
-Each blue bounding box is referred to a seat.
+Each blue bounding box is referred to a seat labeled by user.
+In this application, the labeled part will be cropped out and inferred in batch.